Christmas In Costa Rica

 But if I had to say what the most traditional Christmas dinner is, it would be the pata de cerdo– roasted pig leg marinated in spices and baked forever.
 Served with rice and beans, and a delicious rum cocktail called rompope.

-Many Costa Ricans are Catholic, and the midnight Mass (known as misa del gallo) is widely attended.
-After Mass we head home where the Baby Jesus has brought presents.
-No Santa Claus (known as Colocho in Costa Rica) although he is becoming more popular as globalization takes over.
+Many Costa Ricans are Catholic, and the midnight Mass (known as misa del gallo or the Mass of the rooster because it is so late and so long) is widely attended.
+After Mass, we head home where Baby Jesus has brought presents.
+No Santa Claus like in the United States (known as Colocho in Costa Rica) although he is becoming more popular as globalization takes over.

 Family Time/Beach Time